Best Hawaiian Island for Your Honeymoon (plus itinerary & cost)

 Assuming your honeymoon funds aren’t infinite, there will be a point where you need to consider the cost of a honeymoon in Hawaii.
 Is it within your budget?

 Don’t worry, we’ve crunched the numbers for you.
-Previously, we estimated that a one-week trip to Maui for two people would cost $5,120 (2020 price estimate).
-See our yearly updated cost estimate for a family of four so you can scale your trip to just the two of you!
+We estimate that a one-week luxury trip to Maui for two people will cost $8,650 (2024 price estimate).
+See our yearly updated cost estimate for a couple to work the numbers for yourself.

-But what about a more luxurious honeymoon?
-The average length of a honeymoon is eight days, so we’ll use that to estimate.
+The average length of a honeymoon is eight days, so we use that to estimate.

-Hawaii is a luxury honeymoon destination and one of the most popular places couples opt for.
+Hawaii isn’t cheap!
+It is a luxury honeymoon destination and one of the most popular places couples opt for.
 Costs may be high, but they are in line with other luxury honeymoon spots.

 Related articles: